-$551-million in funding for a project to upgrade 16 miles of Interstate 90 between Hyak and Eaton was secured in 2005.
+$551 million in funding for the Snoqualmie Pass East Project to upgrade 16 miles of Interstate 90 between Hyak and Eaton was secured in 2005.
 The work expands the freeway by an additional lane in each direction, replaces aging concrete, adds or replaces existing bridges and culverts, and reduces winter avalanche closures by constructing new bridges to supplant the existing snowshed along I-90 west by Keechelus Lake.
 Interstate 90 along this stretch overtook U.S. 10, which was four-laned during the 1950s and 1960s.

 Broken into three stages, Phase 1 effects I-90 between Hyak and Keechelus Dam, covering the stretch along Keechelus Lake.
 This work includes straighening sharp curves and stabilizing rock cuts in addition to the aforementioned project elements.
-Construction commenced in spring 2009 and runs through fall 2017.
+Construction commenced in Spring 2009 and extended through Fall 2017.

 $108 million in cost savings made with the first phase allows WSDOT to focus on the next two miles (Phase 2A) from Keechelus Dam to Stampede Pass.
 Work here includes the construction of a new wildlife overpass at the Price Creek Snopark.
 Phase 2B continues work another 2.5 miles eastward to the Cabin Creek Interchange.
-The 2013 schedule looks for construction to run between Spring 2015 and Fall 2020.
+The 2013 schedule outlined construction between Spring 2015 and Fall 2020.

 Phase 3, between Milepost 64.4 and Easton, will include additional wildlife crossings, extending truck climbing lanes and replacing low-clearance bridges.
 As of 2013, only planning is funded on this phase.